 Role models, mentors and sponsors

-Mentorship can take lots of different forms and there is a significant overlap with both coaching and sponsorship.
-Some women had mentors who were a more experienced or more knowledgeable in their field, who advised them on fellowships, introduced them to networks and generally helped them plan their careers.
+Some women had mentors who were senior members of their department.
 Others had peer mentors or took part in group mentoring within newer University schemes.
 The University (https://www.learning.ox.ac.uk/resources/mentoring/), the Medical Sciences Division (http://www.medsci.ox.ac.uk/research/resources-for-researchers/) and many individual departments at Oxford now have a formal mentoring scheme either for specific groups of staff or for all within the department.